 Redeeming gift cards via your point of sale (POS) terminal

-How to accept Gift Up! gift cards in your POS terminal
+How to accept Gift Up! gift cards in all other POS terminals

-Key to our universal approach is that your POS terminal needs to have the functionality to create discount codes, or better yet, have a basic gift card functionality built-in.
+The key to our universal approach is that your POS terminal needs to have the functionality to create discount codes, or better yet, have a basic gift card functionality built-in.
+This is sometimes called a Stored-Value mechanism.
+If you can't create either a discount code or a gift card in your POS terminal, then there is no way to accept Gift Up! gift cards in your terminal and you will have to use our web/mobile app to accept gift cards in person.

 Approach for larger sellers (recommended)